0x42c/0x42c-multithread/README.md

 0x42c
 =====

 0x42c is an operating system and kernel for DCPU-16.
-It is assembled with [.orgASM](https://github.com/SirCmpwn/.orgASM).
-To build it yourself, use the appropriate script in /build.
-If you're on Linux or Mac, install Mono first.
-On Linux, this is usually the "mono-complete" package.
+It is assembled with [DCPU-16 Toolchain](https://github.com/DCPUTeam/DCPUToolchain).
+To build it yourself, use either the appropriate script in /build or clone it into a folder called "kernel.mt" inside the folder where you have cloned DCPU-16 Toolchain and build it as part of CMake.